Keycapsss/keycapsss-help-site/buildguide_en.md

 After confirming that there are no bends in the switch pins, you can attach it firmly by starting from the middle row and working outward.
-Be careful: KailhBOX switches and Choc switches require some power for installation.
+Be careful: Kailh BOX switches and Choc switches require some power for installation.
 Always be careful to put the switches in nice and straight, otherwise you'll bend the pins and scratch the PCB.
 After mounting the plate, push the switches again to make sure that installation is complete.
 ![2019-01-26 15 10 06](https://user-images.githubusercontent.com/6285554/51967840-b66f3c80-24b3-11e9-8f50-6d8d31fe85e5.jpg)